dkz2r/latex-novice-academic-publishing/learners/setup.md

 Select "Advanced" to bring up the custom installation options.

-Under "Selection", select "Scheme: small" to install a minimal set of packages.
+Under "Selection", select "Change" next "Scheme" and choose "basic scheme (plain ad latex)" to install a minimal set of packages.

 Ensure that the "Install TeXworks front end" option is selected.